Genivia/ugrep/README.md

 <a name="max"/>

-### Limiting the number of matches with -m, --max-depth, and --max-files
+### Limiting the number of matches with -K, -m, --max-depth, and --max-files

 To show only the first 10 matches of `FIXME` in C++ files in the current directory and all sub-directories below:

     ugrep -R -m10 -tc++ FIXME

-The same, but recursively search up to two directory levels deep, meaning that `./` and `./sub/` are visited but not deeper:
+Same, but recursively search up to two directory levels deep, meaning that `./` and `./sub/` are visited but not deeper:

     ugrep -R -m10 --max-depth=2 -tc++ FIXME